Health Library

 How Well It Works

-Various surgical procedures are used to treat tennis elbow.
-Some surgical research exists.
-But there are no published, controlled trials that either strongly support or discourage the use of any one procedure or prove that surgery is better than other treatment.footnote 1
+A few different surgical procedures are used to treat tennis elbow.
+Research has not clearly shown that any one procedure is better than the others or that surgery is better than other treatment.

 Most people are able to return to their previous activities after tennis elbow surgery.
 Be sure to change any previous technique, equipment, or activity that has been linked to the elbow pain.